scrabbletank/farhome-rules/rulesdoc.md

 ### Concentration

 Some spells require concentration to maintain its effects.
 You may only concentrate on a single spell at a time and casting a new spell with concentration will end the effects of the previous spell.
-When you take damage while concentrating on a spell you make a Stamina save against a bad die and adding a bad die for every wound taken from the attack.
+When you take damage while concentrating on a spell you make a Stamina save against a bad die and adding a terrible die for every wound taken from the attack.
 On failure you lose concentration and the spell ends.

 ### Cantrips